Alexeyisme/agentrylab/README.md

 > **💡 Pro tip**: Start with **Solo Chat** for testing, then try **Stand‑Up Club** for fun!
 > **📚 More tips**: See `src/agentrylab/docs/PRESET_TIPS.md` for advanced configuration.

+### 👤 User in the Loop (`user_in_the_loop.yaml`) — Human turn in the cadence
+- What: A scheduled `user` node consumes queued user messages before the assistant
+- Best for: Interactive runs where a human can steer between turns
+- Try:
+  - `agentrylab say src/agentrylab/presets/user_in_the_loop.yaml demo "Hi agents!"`
+  - `agentrylab run src/agentrylab/presets/user_in_the_loop.yaml --thread-id demo --resume --max-iters 1`

+### 🗣️ Solo Chat (User Turn) (`solo_chat_user.yaml`) — Classic chat with a scheduled user
+- What: A scheduled `user` node (`user:you`) before a single assistant
+- Best for: Simple human-steered chats using local models (llama3)
+- Try:
+  - `agentrylab say src/agentrylab/presets/solo_chat_user.yaml demo "Hello!" --user-id user:you`
+  - `agentrylab run src/agentrylab/presets/solo_chat_user.yaml --thread-id demo --resume --max-iters 1`

 ## 💰 Tool Budgets

 Control how many times tools can be called to prevent runaway costs: